gcdr/gcdr.github.io/about.md

 permalink: /about/
 ---

-Place to access Mathematica Notebooks!
+Place for connecting to many things.

 ### More Information

-This user prefers to keep an air of mystery about himself.
+This user prefers to keep an aire of mystery about himself.

 ### Contact me